A Script for Customer Retention Deals

 4. etc., etc.,

 • Do you have viable alternatives to the service you are attempting to get at a cheaper rate?
-Usually if you are spread out across various companies you can make statements like, “I have Internet with Rogers, and they keep bugging me to move my phone over to them”, or “Bell Fibe keeps bugging me about how cheap and how fast their internet service is, and I already have Bell phone”, etc.,
+Usually, if you are spread out across various companies, you can make statements like, “I have Internet with Rogers, and they keep bugging me to move my phone over to them”, or “Bell Fibe keeps bugging me about how cheap and how fast their internet service is, and I already have Bell phone”, etc.,

 Step 1: Call Sales or Customer Service

-You will have to make this call first, since we have figured out that Mortar and Brick Stores are No-Ops.
-I actually spoke to a Salesperson at the Bell Store and they are equally frustrated that they cannot offer any “deals”.
-You must make the initial call, be polite, and talk to this first person, ask what kind of deal they can give you.
+You must make this call first since we have figured out that Mortar and Brick Stores are No-Ops.
+I spoke to a Salesperson at the Bell Store and they are equally frustrated that they cannot offer any “deals”.
+You must make the first call, be polite, and talk to this first person, ask what kind of deal they can give you.
+Almost all of the time this first person can do nothing (I am being polite, this first-person can do nothing for you).

-Almost all of the time this first person can do nothing (I am being polite, this first person can do nothing for you).
-Eventually you will need to utter the important statement: “Can I please speak to Customer Retention group please?”.
+Eventually, you will need to utter the important statement: “Can I please speak to Customer Retention group please?“.
 If they will not connect you, thank them, hang up and call back again a while later, and hopefully that person will connect you with the folks who can make deals for you.
-If you can’t get through after several tries, ask to talk to a supervisor, maybe they are the folks to talk to?
+If you can’t get through after several tries, ask to talk to a supervisor.
+Maybe they are the folks to talk to?

 Step 2: Customer Retention

-Once you are talking to Customer Retention (or the supervisor, or the magic deal making person), you need to make it clear you want a better deal because:
+Once you are talking to Customer Retention (or the supervisor or the magic deal-making person), you need to make it clear you want a better deal because:

-• You are a long time customer
+• You are a long-time customer.

+Or any other reason if you can think of one.
+Getting this person to give you a better deal (or the best deal) is essential.
+It would be best to get them to think you deserve a deal.
+If customer retention simply restates the existing deal that the first person told you, this is the wrong person.
+You need to ask for another person or their supervisor.
 I have found that no matter what, the first deal you get from Customer Retention is not “The Deal“, ask for more!
 Keep pounding home the point that you are a desirable client, and you want more.
 Keep at this, pound away about how you want a better deal, and you deserve it.

 Step 3: Close the Deal